Probing Conceptual Understanding of Large Visual-Language Models: Conclusions

 \section{Conclusions}

-We evaluate large visual-language (V+L) models on relational, attribute and contextual understanding with three new datasets: Probe-A, Probe-R and Probe-B. Our benchmarking provides four \textbf{key takeaways}. \textbf{Probe-R - Relations} All models we tested are less sensitive to violations in expectations about relationships than about objects. \textbf{Probe-A - Attributes} Models have mostly accurate conceptual maps for some attributes (e.g., material descriptors) and poorer maps for others (e.g., visibility descriptors). \textbf{Probe-B - Background Context} Model performance is not noticeably impacted when removing the background and/or other objects.
-This shows little reliance on background cues for object recognition and poorer conceptual maps of context. \textbf{Architectures} Of the selected models, cross-attention and modality-specific simultaneously shows the greatest understanding based on these probes.
-Also, CNN backbones may be better at recognizing texture and patterns while ViT backbones are with color and shape.

-In addition to these evaluations, we improved CLIP on these tasks by finetuning it on our proposed RelComp dataset, which was composed by selecting negatives.
-We found that (1) there is a small drop in classification performance, but (2) an improvement on Probe-R, Probe-A and RelComp is observed indicating an improvement in relational and compositional learning.
-We hope these insights will help drive future work on building V+L models that better ``understand''.
+In this benchmark we evaluated large visual-language (V+L) models on relational, compositional, and contextual understanding with three new datasets: Probe-C, Probe-R, and Probe-B. For compositional understanding, we observe (1) models struggle with compositionality.
+(2) CNN backbones may be better at recognizing texture and patterns while ViT backbones are with color and shape.
+For relational understanding, we observe (1) both modality specific attention and co-attention in parallel improves relational understanding.
+(2) An expectation violating predicate swap surfaces the lack of a conceptual map through drop in confidence.
+For contextual understanding we observe (1) models mostly tend to not use context in order to recognize multiple objects.
+(2) When objects are placed in random scenery that violates expectation, model performance is unchanged, indicating a lack of conceptual map of context.
+When trying to improve CLIP, the dual-encoder with no cross-attention, by finetuning on our proposed selective negatives training paradigm on the proposed RelComp dataset, (1) we find that there is a small drop in classification performance, but (2) an improvement on Probe-R, Probe-C, and RelComp is observed, indicating an improvement in relational and compositional learning.
+We hope these insights will help drive future work on building V+L models that better ``understand.''

-\textbf{Future Work} While this benchmark focuses on image-text matching in V+L models, future can focus on Visual-Question Answering (VQA) and generative models.
-While we aim to establish a baseline of using selective word swaps to improve models' understanding of compositionality, some concurrent works are already emerging exploring this idea further \cite{aro,doveh2023teaching,doveh2023dense} showing improved success.
-We hope this benchmark and baseline can help researchers further these ideas in model understanding and compositionality.
-We hope this work can help drive future research in this area.